jmlcode/p3-analyze-tweet-data/README.md

       - Two scatter plots were created.
       - Two linear regressions were performed.
       - Correlation Coefficients and R-squared values are presented.
+3. Comparison of Dog Ratings and Sentiment of Tweets
+    * Numeric dog ratings were categorized into _low_, _medium_, and _high_ ratings.
+    * Polarity scores of the text data of original tweets were gathered from sentiment analysis.
+    * Three histograms of the polarity scores, one for each category of dog ratings, are presented.

 ## Author
 Jong Min (Jay) Lee [jmlee5629@gmail.com]